-Earlier this week, we discussed the basics of QR codes at events.
+Earlier this week, we discussed the basics of QR codes for events.
 (If you haven’t had a chance to read it yet, you can find it here.)
 Like any new technology, the successful use of QR codes relies on a few basic do’s and dont’s.
 To make sure that QR codes genuinely amplify your guest’s experience – and streamline that of your event managers to boot – we’ve compiled the most pertinent points to bear in mind:

 Don’t use QR codes just because everyone else is